For a colourful and delicious weeknight dinner, these Vegan Buddha Bowls are naturally gluten-free and low carbohydrate!

 - 1 350g pack medium firm tofu

-- 1 tbsp Braggs Soy Seasoning (or tamari/soy sauce)
+- 1 tablespoon Braggs Soy Seasoning (or tamari/soy sauce)

 - Juice of one lemon

-- 6 tbsp olive, avocado, or grapeseed oil (try to avoid using an oil with a very strong taste, like extra virgin olive oil)
+- 6 tablespoon olive, avocado, or grapeseed oil (try to avoid using an oil with a very strong taste, like extra virgin olive oil)

-- ½ tbsp Braggs Soy Seasoning, soy sauce or tamari
+- ½ tablespoon Braggs Soy Seasoning, soy sauce or tamari

 - 1 clove garlic, crushed